Stability of non-proper functions: Introduction

 We will give two remarks on this theorem.
-First, it is easy to verify that Dimca's condition for $f:\R\to \R$ in Theorem~\ref{T:Dimca stability R} is equivalent to our sufficient condition $\Delta(f)\subset \tau(f)$ (we can indeed show that the complement $\R\setminus \tau(f)$ is equal to $Z(f|_{\Sigma(f)})\cup L(f)$ for a function $f$ on $\R$).
+First, it is easy to verify that Dimca's condition for $f:\R\to \R$ mentioned above (see Theorem~\ref{T:Dimca stability R}) is equivalent to our sufficient condition $\Delta(f)\subset \tau(f)$.
 In particular, our sufficient condition is also necessary for stability of functions on $\R$.
 Second, du Plessis and Vosegaard \cite{duPlessisVosegaard} already showed that quasi-properness is a necessary condition for strong stability of smooth mappings, and we will indeed prove that a quasi-proper Morse function is strongly stable.

 The paper is organized as follows.
 We will give several definitions in Section~\ref{Se:preliminaries}.
 Section~\ref{Se:proof main thm} is devoted to the proof of Theorem~\ref{T:suff condi stability}.
 In Section~\ref{Se:application} we will give two applications of Theorem~\ref{T:suff condi stability}.
 First, we will explicitly give an example of strongly stable but not infinitesimally stable function.
 (See Theorem~\ref{T:ex strongly but not inf stable func}.
-We indeed prove that the function $F(x)=\exp(-x^2)\sin x$ has desired properties.)
-As far as the author knows, we did not know any reasonable condition guaranteeing only strong stability (as we mentioned, du Plessis and Vosegaard \cite{duPlessisVosegaard} gave a necessary and sufficient condition for strong \emph{and} infinitesimal stability of smooth mappings), in particular we could not obtain such an example.
+We indeed prove that the function $F(x)=\exp(-x^2)\sin x$ has the desired properties.)
+As far as the author knows, there was no reasonable condition guaranteeing only strong stability (as we mentioned, du Plessis and Vosegaard \cite{duPlessisVosegaard} gave a necessary and sufficient condition for strong \emph{and} infinitesimal stability of smooth mappings), in particular we could not obtain such an example.
 The second application concerns stability of Nash (i.e.~semi-algebraic smooth) functions.
-We will prove that a locally stable Nash function on $\R^n$ satisfying some mild condition (on its gradient) is stable (see Theorem~\ref{T:stability Nash func}).
-As a corollary of this result, we will show that the following function is stable for any $k\in \{1,\ldots,n-1\}$ (Example~\ref{Ex:modelMorse stable}):
+For a semi-algebraic mapping $f$, the complement of $\tau(f)$ in the target space is called the set of \textit{bifurcation values at infinity}, which we denote by $B_\infty(f)$, and have been studied in the field of algebraic geometry (see \cite{DTDetectingBifValue} and references therein).
+Although it is in general difficult to determine $B_\infty(f)$ completely, one can estimate this set by analyzing several larger sets containing $B_\infty(f)$, defined by considering the \textit{Fedoryuk condition} or the \textit{Malgrange condition}, for example.
+Using these estimates and Theorem~\ref{T:suff condi stability}, we will show that the following function is stable for any $k\in \{1,\ldots,n-1\}$ (Example~\ref{Ex:modelMorse stable}):